terra-campaigns/arrival/campaign/arrival/chapters/chap013.md

 - [x] Define a consequence in the world of the actions of the PCs on the previous session (consider snoozing hooks)
 - [x] Review [Abridged](../context/abridged.md)
 - [x] Review and organise [Notions](../../notions.md)
-- [ ] Review and organise Sly Flourish secrets for Holzander
+- [x] Review and organise Sly Flourish secrets for Holzander 15 jan
-- [ ] Think about characters, write motivations & hooks, and bring one background bit to the session
+- [x] Think about characters, write motivations & hooks, and bring one background bit to the session
-- [ ] Define party level, easy DC, deadly CR, XP and treasure benchmarks ([_arrivalTracker](../_arrivalTracker.md))
+- [x] Define party rank, xp and DC min, XP ([_arrivalTracker](../_arrivalTracker.md))
-- [ ] Review [Fronts](../factions/_fronts.md) and check if new front has materialised
+- [x] Review [Fronts](../factions/_fronts.md) and check if new front has materialised
-- [ ] Review [Factions](../factions/_factionGame.md) and run one [faction turn](../../../rules/factionRules.md), if last turn was 3+ game weeks ago, including decide what remaining relevant NPCs are doing, and their respective checks (Background Actors, wwn334)
+- [x] Review [Factions](../factions/_factionGame.md) and run one [faction turn](../../../rules/factionRules.md), if last turn was 3+ game weeks ago, including decide what remaining relevant NPCs are doing, and their respective checks (Background Actors, wwn334)
-- [ ] Detail strong start
+- [x] Detail strong start
 - [ ] Outline potential scenes, drafting locations, NPCs and encounters as needed.
 Define alternatives to combat for all scenes.
 - [ ] Define secrets & clues, adding links to them in scenes
 - [ ] Outline and update location notes, reviewing scenes and secrets